GEDYSIntraWare/cordova-plugin-call-directory/README.md

 Always embedd swift standard libraries: ``NO`` for extension

 ## Acknowledgements
-Thanks to [David Strausz](https://github.com/DavidStrausz) whos [plugin](https://github.com/DavidStrausz/cordova-plugin-today-widget) is the base of all hooks, which add the extension during `cordova platform add ios`
+Thanks to [David Strausz](https://github.com/DavidStrausz) whose [plugin](https://github.com/DavidStrausz/cordova-plugin-today-widget) is the base of all hooks, which add the extension during `cordova platform add ios`